 At this stage – about six weeks after your first visit – any gaps or areas that didn’t take the pigment well enough can be filled in.
 It’s really important to make this appointment or the pigment may not last as long as it should do.
 In fact, I was so happy with mine (and the few not-quite-perfect bits to me looked more natural) that Karen said I didn't need any extra work, but you should go for a professional appraisal even if you’re delighted with the outcome.

 How long do microbladed brows last?

 The results can last one to three years and you typically won't need a follow up for between six to 12 months.

 How much does microblading cost?

-Prices can seriously vary from around £100 to £700 depending who you go to and where you are in the country.
-As Karen says, you must absolutely research whether the person performing the treatment is qualified to do so before booking a treatment even if it is at a competitive price however.
+Prices can seriously vary from around £100 to £700, depending on who you go to and where you are in the country.
+As Karen says, you must absolutely research whether the person performing the treatment is qualified to do so before booking a treatment even if it is at a competitive price.

 Michelle Keegan is one of many celebrities that have tried out microblading